JKWalleiee/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![histogram of augmented training data](./info_output/Hist_train_aug.jpg)

 In addition to increasing the data, in this implementation the affine transformations were used to carry out a balancing of the training set, increasing the amount of images in the classes lacking data to an average value of all the classes.
+This balancing of classes can be observed in [16].

 Below is a bar graph that shows how the the balanced training set is distributed through the different labels.

 ![histogram of augmented training data](./info_output/Hist_train_aug.jpg)

 In the previous histogram, it can be observed that the minimum number of images per class is 1618 images, and the total number of images of the dataset is 93428.

 After balancing the training data, I decided to convert the images to grayscale because many signs have similar color patterns and hence, no real advantage would come from using the RGB scale in some cases.
-This observation is based on the results obtained in this report (94.54%) and on the paper provided in the workspace of the project [baseline paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) (99,17%), where the best results were obtained by ignoring color information.
+This observation is based on the results obtained in this report (94.54%) and in the paper provided in the workspace of the project [baseline paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) (99,17%), where the best results were obtained by ignoring color information.

 In addition, in the preprocessing a normalization is applied to the image data, so that the data have an average of zero (approximately).
 This is done through the equation: (pixel - 128) / 128.
 This process of normalization is done because a wide distribution in the data could make it more difficult the process of optimization of the parameters in the training of the classifier.

-The code of the preprocessing step could be found in the notebook [in 21-23].
+The code of the preprocessing step could be found in the notebook [in 20-22].
 Here is an example of a traffic sign image before and after the pre-processing step.

 ![preprocessed image](./info_output/preprocessed.jpg)

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.